vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/3_ABOUT_THE_COMMENTATOR_JAYARATHA.md

 (iv) Source material provided by the known authors

 The other segment of the source-material is pro- vided by the works of known authors.
 Among these Abhinavagupta occupies the place of glory.
-Besides references to his famous treatises like Isvarpratya- bhijñā-vimarsini, Tantrasara, Tantraloka, Annuttrā- stika and Paramarthasara, Jayaratha earns our grati- tude for his reference to the Kramakeli, Abhinava- gupta's celebrated commentary on the Kramastotra by Siddhanatha.
+Besides references to his famous treatises like Isvarpratya- bhijñā-vimarśinī, Tantrasara, Tantraloka, Annuttrā- stika and Paramarthasara, Jayaratha earns our grati- tude for his reference to the Kramakeli, Abhinava- gupta's celebrated commentary on the Kramastotra by Siddhanatha.
 The early history of Krama system would not be possible without the rich material provided by Jayaratha from this text.
 Jayaratha, apparently cites a long quote throwing enormous

 1. तदुक्तं श्रीकुलक्रीडावतारे--